 3. Socially accepted union

 Being married means you can share a bedroom in your parents’ home when you head there for the holidays.
-It means your landlord or landlady won’t look at you funny when you bring a date home.
-And won’t it be lovely to not walk in as an unmarried person to family gatherings and have nosy aunts and uncles ask you why you’re not married yet.
+It means your landlord or landlady won’t look at you in a weird judgemental way when you bring home a date.
+And won’t it be lovely to not walk into family gatherings as an unmarried person and have nosy aunts and uncles incessantly follow you asking about your marriage plans?

 Related Reading: Dating For Marriage?
 15 Important Thing You Should Be Prepared For